Welcome to Queensie Nippers!

 Tim Hayes – Tim ‘Happy Days’ Hayes is an institution on our beach.
 With over a decade of experience coaching the Sydney Northern Beaches interbranch team and our Queensie nippers to some fantastic performances in the water at Branch and State Competitions.

 Michael Gedz – needs an additional house to keep all the branch, state, Aussie and World medals he has won on the beach.
-He is the current Northern Beaches development squad coach and joins Queensie Nippers as our head beach coach for the 2020-21 season.

 In addition we have our Queensie masters competitors who volunteer their Sunday mornings to help coach the nippers in beach sprinting, flags, ocean swimming and boards.
 Our masters are legendary!